eMapR/LT-GEE/README.md

 ## <a id='runninglt'></a>Running LT-GEE

-LT-GEE is run using the function: `ee.Algorithms.TimeseriesSegmentation.LandTrendr()` which takes a dictionary of parameter arguments as input.
+LT-GEE is run using the function: `ee.Algorithms.TemporalSegmentation.LandTrendr` which takes a dictionary of parameter arguments as input.

 In its most most basic form, running LandTrendr in Google Earth Engine requires 6 steps.
 The following code snippets help illustrate the steps.